Leeds Corn Exchange to unveil new outdoor space this weekend after £25m refurbishment

-The area around Leeds Corn Exchange has been transformed following a £25milllion refurbishment project.
+The area directly in front of Leeds Corn Exchange has been transformed in tandem with a wider £25million highways improvement scheme.

-Leeds City Council and its partners have spent the last year creating the pedestrianised open space in front of the Grade I listed landmark.
+Leeds City Council and its partners have spent the last year creating the new piece of pedestrianised open space next to the Grade I listed landmark.

-The refurbishment is part of the council's £173.5m Leeds Public Transport Investment Programme (LPTIP).
+The creation of the space complements highways improvements carried out as part of the council's Leeds Public Transport Investment Programme (LPTIP).

-New bus, cycle and pedestrian-friendly infrastructure has been put in place in the area around the Corn Exchange, as part of the investment into the city centre.
+New bus, cycle and pedestrian-friendly infrastructure has been put in place, both on roads around the Corn Exchange as well as other streets across the city centre.

 On Saturday, the milestone will be marked in style with a free day of entertainment and activities in the centre, which was built in the 19th century and is now home to a raft of independent businesses.